 1. Download Custom ROM

-- At first, download the mobile-specific Android custom ROM on your PC.
+- First, download the mobile-specific Android custom ROM on your PC.

 - Ensure that the ROM file is in zip format.

-- Also, download the correct firmware that is compatible with your device model number.
+- Also, download the correct firmware that is compatible with your device’s model number.

 2. Install ADB and Fastboot drivers